fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-egyptianhieroglyphs.md

-## Coto Sans Egyptian Hieroglyphs
+## Zoto Sans Egyptian Hieroglyphs

-Coto Sans Egyptian Hieroglyphs is a design for the Egyptian hieroglyphs script.
+Zoto Sans Egyptian Hieroglyphs is a design for the Egyptian hieroglyphs script.

 It contains 1075 glyphs, and supports 1076 characters from the Unicode blocks: Egyptian Hieroglyphs.